garysheng/faithwalk-os/principles/demand-divine-intervention.md

 - **Sevenfold Return**: Based on biblical restitution principles
 - **Supernatural Provision**: Angels as reapers bringing in your harvest

+Your covenant standing through faithful tithing gives you legal authority to demand this recompense. *[See: Sow Your Seeds Faithfully](sow-your-seeds-faithfully.md) for understanding how tithing establishes your rights to claim financial breakthrough.*

 **Declaration**: "I claim ancestral wealth.
 I declare sevenfold return on what was stolen.
 I expect supernatural provision as divine justice."

 ### 3. Generational Restoration